TeamMGE/GenomeBioinformaticsCourse/_episodes/60-COOIII.md

 > {: .solution}
 {: .challenge}

+## Making and interpreting the gene tree of COG0072

 Align your sequences using MAFFT (see previous COO’s for instructions)

 Make a tree of these sequences using IQTREE.
 However, note that this is already a fairly large collection of sequences.
 So, I would advise to run IQTREE using the fast option using e.g. `iqtree -s [your alignment file] -fast -m LG+G4`.
 In this particular case for the bits of tree that we are interested in, running IQTREE with this fast option should not matter, but generally trees reconstructed using the fast option are much poorer.
 Feel free to run the tree with and without the fast option to compare.

 Open your tree in iToL (see previous computer exercises for specific instructions on how to upload treefiles to iToL and visualize them there).
 Put the tree in a layout that you find most easy to browse.